NRN-LCEE Strategic Advisory Group

 Adrian is a Chartered Marine Scientist and a Fellow of the Institute for Marine Engineering Science and Technology.

-Prof. Colin Jago, Dean of the College of Natural Sciences, Bangor University
+Prof. Colin Jago, Professor of Ocean Sciences, Bangor University

 Mr. Chris Lea, Deputy Director Land, Nature and Forestry, Welsh Government

 Chris Lea is Deputy Director of Land, Nature and Forestry Division within the Welsh Government.
 Chris has a degree in agricultural economics and a post graduate diploma in rural land management.
 Chris is a member of the Royal Institute of Chartered Surveyors and is on their Countryside Policy panel.
 After working for a number of agencies Chris moved to work in policy development in the Welsh Government delivering to a number of Ministers across a range of policy areas associated with natural resources, the economy and the environment.